-The most notable thing about this giant plaza is the building that’s no longer here: the Bastille prison.
+The most notable thing about this giant plaza—aside from architect Carlos Ott’s modern Opéra House, opened in 1989—is the building that’s no longer there: the Bastille prison.
 Now an enormous traffic circle where cars careen around at warp speed, this was once the site of an ancient stone fortress that became a symbol for all that was wrong with the French monarchy.
-Over the centuries, kings and queens condemned rebellious citizens to stay inside these cold walls, sometimes with good reason, other times on a mere whim.
-By the time the Revolution started to boil, though, the prison was barely in use; when the angry mobs stormed its walls on July 14, 1789, there were only seven prisoners to set free.
-Still, the destruction of the Bastille came to be seen as the ultimate revolutionary moment; July 14 is still celebrated as the birth of the Republic.
+Over the centuries, kings and queens condemned rebellious citizens to stay inside the cold walls, sometimes with good reason, other times on a mere whim.
+By the time the Revolution started to boil, though, the prison was barely in use; when the angry mobs stormed the walls on July 14, 1789, only seven prisoners were left to set free.
+Be that as it may, the destruction of the Bastille came to be seen as the ultimate revolutionary moment; July 14 is still celebrated as the birth of the Republic.
 Surprisingly, the giant bronze column in the center honors the victims of a different revolution, that of 1830.